 get_request_id: UUID that uniquely identifies a request.
 Send the RequestId to Table Store engineers for help when the problem persists.

 The system retries the operation when an error occurs in the SDK.
 By default, the operation is retried 20 times at a maximum interval of three seconds.
-For details about how the system retries the operation on throttling errors and read-related internal server errors, see
+For more information about how the system retries the operation on throttling errors and read-related internal server errors, see

 You can inherit RetryPolicy to customize a retry policy, and pass it in as a parameter when constructing OTSClient object.